-Unobservable Input Range or Weighted Average

-Gross profit projection \$9,060 - \$32,641
+Unobservable Input Range or Weighted Average Gross profit projection \$9,060 - \$32,641

+(2) See note 6 for further information.

+(3) The current portion is included in accrued liabilities, and the long-term portion is included in other long-term liabilities in the condensed consolidated balance sheets.

+(4) Included in other long-term liabilities in the condensed consolidated balance sheets.

-Probability of reaching target gross profit 0.0% - 55.0%
+Probability of reaching target gross profit

-Volatility of gross profit (peer group) 14.1% - 59.1% (simple average 32.9%)
+Volatility of gross profit (peer group)

-Risk adjusted discount rate 39.0%
+Risk adjusted discount rate

+14.1% - 59.1% (simple average 32.9%)

 Significant changes in any of those inputs in isolation would result in a significant change in the fair value measurement.
 Generally, a positive change in the assumptions used for the probability of achieving a higher gross profit target threshold would result in a directionally similar change in the estimated fair value of the contingent consideration, and thus an increase in the associated liability.
-Conversely, an increase in the associated liability opposite impact on the estimated fair value measurement of the contingent consideration, and would result in a decrease in the associated liability.
+Conversely, an increase in the assumed discount rate would have a directionally opposite impact on the estimated fair value measurement of the contingent consideration, and would result in a decrease in the associated liability.